microsoft/debug-adapter-protocol/specification.md

     unreadableBytes?: number;

     /**
      * The bytes read from memory, encoded using base64.
+If the decoded length
+     * of `data` is less than the requested `count` in the original `readMemory`
+     * request, and `unreadableBytes` is zero or omitted, then the client should
+     * assume it's reached the end of readable memory.
      */
     data?: string;
   };